LevisNgigi/mytunes-project/README.md

 `pipenv install && pipenv shell`

-To run both front and backend applications simultaneously, run the following command:

-`honcho start -f Procfile.dev`

-The React front end will be available at localhost:4000; the Flask backend will be available at localhost:5555
+Then cd into the server directory and run the following commands to get the backend started.
+` export FLASK_APP=app.py `
+`export FLASK_RUN_PORT=5555`
+ `flask run`

+For the React front end cd into the client directory and run:
+`npm start`

 ## Usage